thaibault/storelocator/readme.md

     ...

-After updating your packages you can simply depend on this script and let a module bundler to the hard stuff or access it via a exported variable name into given context.
+After updating your packages you can simply depend on this script and let a module bundler do the hard stuff or access it via a exported variable name into given context.
 <!--deDE:
-    Nach einem Update deiner Pakete kannst du dieses Plugin einfach in deine JavaScript-Module importieren oder die exportiert Variable im gegebenen Context referenzieren.
+    Nach einem Update deiner Pakete kannst du dieses Plugin einfach in deine JavaScript-Module importieren oder die exportierte Variable im gegebenen Context referenzieren.
 -->